Abstract

 We identify two fundamental, unaddressed shortcomings in the LoRA paradigm.
 Semantic drift stems from allocating a limited parameter budget uniformly across all low-rank update directions, assuming each direction is equally important.
 Structural incoherence arises from adapting each layer independently, disregarding the compositional structure of deep Transformers.

-Stage 1: Information Bottleneck-Guided Directional Filtering
+Information Bottleneck-Guided Directional Filtering

 LoRA spreads a small budget over $r$ directions and treats them the same.
 In practice, only a few directions help predict the label; others carry nuisance variation.
 We gate the $r$ rank-one directions with a learnable mask $\mathbf{m} \in [0,1]^r$ and form the filtered update: